dengste/org-caldav/README.md

 report, please make very sure you have removed personal information from those events.

+#### Syncing TODO

+This section is experimental.
+So please make sure you have backups before you use this.
+Create issues if it doesn't work for you.
+This was developed with a nextcloud 12 server, and it is not sure if it works somewhere else.
+Please report if you have another setup, so we can fix that.

+To enable this, just use

+    (setq org-icalendar-include-todo 'all
+        org-caldav-sync-todo t)

+The first will include your todos to the exporter (org->cal) the second controls the use of downloaded vtodo events to import it to the `inbox`.

+It is also a good idea to set

+    (setq org-icalendar-categories '(local-tags))

+so the tags on the nextcloud will not include the local category.
+If you need that, leave a message.
+On cal->org this would add it to the tags.

+See the variables `org-caldav-todo-priority` and `org-caldav-todo-percent-states` for some customization.

+I would recommend you to test this and report issues, because I also want to have a stable todo handling.

 #### Known Bugs

 * Recurring events created or changed on the calendar side cannot be